About me

 In my recent works, I am trying to understand how the OOD generalization capabilities of popular foundation models trained on large-scale datasets can be benchmarked.
 I also find it intriguing to investigate how multi-modality affects the learned representations and their generalizability.

-Prasanna Mayilvahanan*, Thaddäus Wiedemer*, Evgenia Rusak, Matthias Bethge, Wieland Brendel, ICLR 2024
+Prasanna Mayilvahanan*, Roland S. Zimmermann*, Thaddäus Wiedemer, Evgenia Rusak, Attila Juhos, Matthias Bethge, Wieland Brendel